magiblot/turbo/README.md

 As a text editor, Turbo aims at being intuitive and easy to use.
 Usability and productivity are its two other major objectives, although it has not got that far yet.
 And only for being a Turbo Vision application, it offers a vintage look and feel.

+The original location of this project is https://github.com/magiblot/turbo.

 ![Turbo](https://user-images.githubusercontent.com/20713561/89552632-b7053380-d80c-11ea-92e0-a8c30f80cd49.png)

 ## Downloads